enqueuer-land/enqueuer/README.md

 ### Event

 Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
+This is where you'll write your tests.
+In its `assertions` field.
 Depending on the event's owner, there may be a variable called `publisher`, `subscription` or `requisition`.
 You're free to explore them however you want, even doing things like this: